Gauge invariant canonical symplectic algorithms for real-time lattice strong-field quantum electrodynamics

 Eq.~\eqref{eq:143} shows that the electrostatic mode consists of four branches.
 In vacuum, two gapless branches relate to the fermions moving with self gauge fields, which are known as Langmuir modes.
 The other two gapped branches are pair modes, and the half gap $2mc^2/\hbar$ means that if the photon energy $\hbar\omega>2mc^2$, the fermion pairs will be generated and the quanta of these pair plasmas have finite group velocities.
 The pair mode is also known as \emph{Zitterbewegung} effect in relativistic quantum mechanics, which is described as the interference between positive and negative states of a fermion on the Compton space-time scale.

 To implement real-time LCFT simulations, the natural units are used, where the constants $\hbar=c=1$, the elementary charge $e=0.0854$, so that the fine structure constant $\alpha=e^{2}/\hbar{c}\approx1/137$ is physically correct.
 Then all physical variables can be normalized by a unified dimension, such as [M].
 Here we employ the fermion mass $m=0.25$, the energy dimension is [M], and the dimension of length and time is [M]$^{-1}$.
-To calculate the energy spectra, a uniform $1\times1\times256 (N_{x}{\times}N_{y}{\times}N_{z})$ DEC lattice is introduced, where the spatial lattice periods $\Delta{x}=\Delta{y}=\Delta{z}=1$, and the temporal lattice period $\Delta{t}=0.5$.
+To calculate the energy spectra, a uniform $256\times256\times256 (N_{x}{\times}N_{y}{\times}N_{z})$ DEC lattice is introduced, where the spatial lattice periods $\Delta{x}=\Delta{y}=\Delta{z}=1$, and the temporal lattice period $\Delta{t}=0.5$.
 In all directions, the periodic boundary is used to naturally introduce an infrared truncation.
-The simulations are implemented with vacuum background.
-To initialize the simulations so that a broad spectrum of linear waves are excited, the bispinor field is given using small amplitude unbiased white noise with standard deviation $\sigma=1\times10^{-6}$.
-After a $N_{t}=512$ steps simulation, the numerical spectra of the LCFT can be read out from simulation results by taking fast Fourier transforms (FFT) of bispinor and electric field components on the $t-z$ submanifold.
+To initialize the simulations so that a broad spectrum of linear waves are excited, the bispinor field is given using small amplitude unbiased white noise with standard deviation $\sigma=1\times10^{-6}$, and the temporal gauge is adopted explicity.
+After a $N_{t}=512$ steps simulation, the numerical spectra of the LCFT can be read out from simulation results by taking multi-dimensional fast Fourier transforms (FFT) of bispinor and electric field components.
 By abandoning the gauge field in simulation, we can obtain the dispersion relation of a free fermion via the same procedure.